aeroimperial-optimization/QUINOPT/README.txt

                          (1) INTRODUCTION
 % ======================================================================= %

-Welcome to QUINOPT, an open-source add-on for YALMIP to solve optimisation problems with polynomial quadratic integral inequality constraints.
+QUINOPT is an open-source add-on for YALMIP to solve optimisation problems with polynomial quadratic integral inequality constraints.